perrelet/sassy/README.md

 ![screenshot](https://digitalis.ca/static/screenshots/sassy-menu.jpg)
 ## Live Compile

 Fed up of refreshing the page to see your changes?
 Us too.
-Simply press `CTRL + SPACE` to recompile & reload your stylesheets at any time. **Tip:** This also works inside the Oxygen Builder. 🚀
+Simply press `CTRL + SPACE` to recompile & reload your stylesheets at any time.
+This also works inside the Oxygen Builder. 🚀

 ## Source Maps